uber-archive/vis-academy/docs/demos/scatterplot-overlay.md

 ## 3. Using the `deck.gl` Component

-Now that we have the component created, we can render it inside `App` and pass data as well as other probs to it.
+Now that we have the component created, we can render it inside `App` and pass data as well as other props to it.

 ```js
 import DeckGLOverlay from './deckgl-overlay';